Love of Allah And The True Spirit of Islam in Young at Heart:

 Prophet Muhammad (SAW) said:

-“Every child is born with a true faith of Islam (i.e. to worship none but Allah Alone) and his parents convert him to Judaism or Christianity or Magianism.”
+“Every child is born with a true faith of Islam (i.e., to worship none but Allah Alone), and his parents convert him to Judaism, Christianity, or Magianism.”
 [Sahih al-Bukhari]

 Your child is playing with his favorite wooden train.
-Ask him/her, “What is your toy made of?”
+Ask them, “What is your toy made of?”

-Then Suggest different materials, and then conclude: “The toy is made of wood.”
+Then Suggest different materials and conclude: “The toy is made of wood.”

-You can then ask them, “where does the wood come from?”
+You can ask them, “where does the wood come from?”

-Again, discuss different places and then conclude: “wood comes from trees.”
+Again, discuss different places and conclude: “wood comes from trees.”